benchmark-urbanism/cityseer-api/docs/util/graphs.md

 Generates edge `length` and `impedance` attributes from the `geom` edge attribute.

 ::: danger Caution
 Do not use this function on dual graphs.
-Dual graphs prepared with [nX_to_dual](#nx-to-dual) will already have `length` and `impedance` edge attributes set, and calling this function would overwrite the angular impedance attributes.
+Dual graphs prepared with [nX_to_dual](#nx-to-dual) will already have `length` and `impedance` edge attributes set, and calling this function would consequently overwrite the angular impedance attributes.
 It is also not necessary to call this method on decomposed graphs, because [nX_decompose](#nx-decompose) will set the `length` and `impedance` attributes as part of the process of decomposition.
 :::

 <FuncHeading>Parameters</FuncHeading>